 Q: How do remove old letters and decals?

 A: Removing decals is a long tedious process.
 Don’t use sharp or hard objects to scrape letters off.
 This will scratch the surface.
 Vinyl is brittle in cold weather.
-It is better to wait for warm weather s that the vinyl will not break off in tiny pieces.
-It seems to work better, when removing vinyl, if you pull the vinyl SLOWLY and perpendicular to the surface.
+It is better to wait for warm weather so that the vinyl will not break off in tiny pieces.
+It seems to work better if you pull the vinyl SLOWLY and perpendicular to the surface.
 It is more likely to come off in one piece this way.
 You can also use a heat gun assist in the vinyl removal, but special care must be taken not to over heat the area.
 A heat gun can cause paint to melt and bubble if held in one place too long.
-There are special glue removers available to clean up glue residue after the vinyl is removed.
+There is special adhesive available to clean up glue residue after the vinyl is removed.

 Q: How do I submit artwork / files?

 A: We work with most professional design applications including Adobe Photoshop / Illustrator, etc. Vector Files are best, otherwise we can digitize (or Vector) the artwork you provide us in a JPEG, TIFF, PSD, GIF, etc. at an additional charge.
 You can email us your “print ready” or “cut ready” artwork, mail us a CD-R, CD-RW, DVD or USB flash drive or upload your file to our website.
 If you have questions concerning your artwork or need help uploading, feel free to contact us by phone or email.

 Q: What resolution is acceptable for raster artwork submitted?

 A: If sending your bitmap artwork in “real size”, please send your work 150 dpi.

 A: Dpi is the standard of measurement for the resolution of images that describes the number of dots per inch (dpi) that are used to create an image.
 The higher the dpi, the higher the resolution which translates to better quality of your final product.